gyhou/millionsongs/README.md

 - Performs ETL loading data from S3 to Redshift

 ## Data Lake (Spark, AWS Redshift, S3)
-- Performs ETL loading data from S3 using Spark to Redshift
+- Performs ELT loading data from S3 using Spark to Redshift

 ## Data Pipeline with Airflow (Airflow, AWS Redshift, S3)
 - Using Apache Airflow to automate and monitor to data warehouse ETL pipelines